martinerny/martinerny/README.md

 # martinerny
  Programming
-I'm [Your Name], a [Your Role/Title] passionate about [Your Interests].
+I'm Martin, a [Your Role/Title] passionate about [Your Interests].
 Welcome to my GitHub profile!

 ## About Me